chrisnoonan98675/site/xl-release/how-to/how-to-find-ids.markdown

 ## Releases and templates

-Both releases and templates have an ID of the form `Applications/ReleaseXXXXXXX`, where `XXXXXXX` is a seven-digit number.
-The fastest way to find it is to open it in the browser and look at the URL in the location bar.
+Both releases and templates have an ID of the form `Applications/ReleaseXXXXXXX`, where `XXXXXXX` is a seven-digit number (all IDs start with `Applications/` for technical reasons).
+If you are using XL Release 6.0.0 or later and you have organized templates and releases in [folders](/xl-release/how-to/manage-templates-and-releases-using-folders.html), their IDs will be of the form `Applications/FolderXXXXXXXXX-FolderXXXXXXXXX-ReleaseXXXXXXX`.

+The fastest way to find the ID of a template or release is to open it in a browser and look at the URL in the location bar.
+Take the last part of the URL and prefix it with `Applications`.
+If the template or release is in a folder, you must also replace the hyphens (`-`) with forward slashes (`/`).

-Additionally if you have organised your templates (and therefore releases) into Folders you will note they are of the form `Applications/FolderXXXXXXXXX-FolderXXXXXXXXX-ReleaseXXXXXXX`
+In these examples, the IDs are `Applications/Release2994650` and `Applications/Folder608123241/Folder283360226/Release482440157`.

 ![URL for template](../images/template-release-id.png)

 ![URL with folders](../images/template-folders-release-id.png)

-Just take the last part of the URL and put `Applications` in front of it.
-In this case, the identifier of the template is `Applications/Release29994650`.

-**Note:** If you are using Folders you will also need to replace the `-` with `/`.
-In the case of the release shown the identifier is `Applications/FolderXXXXXXXXX/FolderXXXXXXXXX/ReleaseXXXXXXX

-**Note:** All IDs start with `Applications/` for technical reasons (XL Release uses the same database as [XL Deploy](/xl-deploy), which limits the ID prefixes that can be used).
+### Using the ID in a REST call

-Now that you have the ID, you can use it in a REST call.
+After you have the ID, you can use it in a REST call.
 For example, to get the contents of a release, do:

     GET http://localhost:5516/api/v1/releases/Applications/Release9324610
     GET http://localhost:5516/api/v1/releases/Applications/Folder608123241/Folder283360226/Release482440157